KoenVanduffel/CR-6_Klipper/README.md

-# Here is Configuration Help for Using Klipper on CR6 printers
+# Here is Help for Installing and Configuring Klipper on CR6 printers

 PLEASE NOTE: The intention of this GitHub repository provides pre-compiled resources and "how-to" guideance sufficient for you to find, install and configure Klipper firmware on Creality CR-6 printers.
 It is NOT an in-depth tutorial on Klipper itself.
 You may need to supplement the information here and research answers to some questions elsewhere, before being able to understand and use some elements on this site.